pokt-network/pocket-network-protocol/utility/README.md

 ### 1.2 Protocol Actors

-Pocket Network enables a Utilitarian economy that proportionally incentivizes or penalizes the corresponding infrastructure providers based on their quality of the service.
+Pocket Network enables a Utilitarian economy that proportionally incentivizes or penalizes the corresponding infrastructure providers based on their quality of service.
 It is composed of the following actors:

 - Staked **Applications** that purchase Web3 access over a function of volume and time
 - Staked **Servicers** that earn rewards for providing Web3 access over a function of volume and quality